tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Privacy Policy_intl_en.md

 Pursuant to Article 39-11 of the PIPA, the information regarding the designated domestic agent is as follows:

- - Name and Representative: Tencent Korea Yuhan Hoesa(CEO of Tencent Korea Yuhan Hoesa: Li Yan）
+ - Name and Representative: Tencent Korea Yuhan Hoesa (Representative: Li Yan)

  - Address: 152, Taeheran-ro, Gangnam-gu (Gangnam Finance Center, Yeoksam-dong), Seoul, Korea